 From the Editors of The Dog Daily

 While dogs aren’t capable of resolving anything, the end of December is a good time to take stock of ways to help your dog become healthier and happier.
-Below, Dr. Trisha Joyce of New York City Veterinary Specialists offers suggestions for pet-centric resolutions.
+Dr. Trisha Joyce of New York City Veterinary Specialists offers suggestions for pet-centric resolutions.

 “It’s a well-being issue in terms of both physical and mental health,” says Joyce.
 “The biggest health problem dogs have is weight-related, which is helped with exercise.
 When dogs are acting up, which we could think of as being related to mental health, the first line of advice behaviorists give is to make sure they get lots of exercise.
 If you think about it, your dog lives the life of a shut-in.
 It needs the stimulation of daily walks to feel content.”

 Commercial dog food is formulated to give dogs all the nutrients they require.
 Table scraps, however, can cause serious health problems in your pet.
-“Table food is the No. 1 thing contributing to weight gain in most dogs, and a lot of health issues are associated with it -- from diarrhea to pancreatitis,” explains Joyce.
+“Table food is the #1 thing reason for weight gain in most dogs, and a lot of health issues are associated with it -- from diarrhea to pancreatitis,” explains Joyce.

 Inflamed and receding gums can occur if teeth are not brushed, causing your pet pain and leading to expensive medical procedures.
 “Dental health in dogs is generally really poor,” says Joyce.
-A bit of fluoride just once a week helps stave off teeth extractions or difficult cleaning procedures that require anesthesia -- which can be risky, especially for older dogs.
+A bit of fluoride just once a week or a new dental toy helps stave off teeth extractions or difficult cleaning procedures that require anesthesia -- which can be risky, especially for older dogs.

 “Everybody’s so busy, but your pets still need time that’s devoted solely to them.
-Resolve to play five or 10 minutes a day -- tossing a ball, tugging a rope.
+Resolve to play 5 - 10 minutes a day -- tossing a ball, tugging a rope.
 The attention makes them feel important and loved,” says Joyce.
 “Making that effort benefits the owner too: You’re reminded that you have this creature that loves and depends on you.”

 Nothing prevents an owner from enjoying his dog like persistent behavior problems.
 Identify any issues -- from urinating in the house to begging for table food -- that keep you from fully appreciating your pet.
 Consult with a dog trainer or a training manual on how to eliminate the behavior.
 “It doesn’t take long to train your dog if you do it consistently.
 In a couple of weeks, you can train out behaviors you don’t appreciate,” says Joyce.

 While you’re making resolutions that will benefit your dog, why not think about yourself too?

 - Get organized.
 Clean out old, dirty toys that neither you nor your dog enjoy.

-Do a good deed: Consider taking in a foster dog.
+- Do a good deed.
+Consider taking in a foster dog.
 Inquire at a local shelter about good matches for your current pet.